Florida opens with 21-0 run, thumps Butler 77-43 in rematch

 THE TAKEAWAY

-Florida: The Gators spread the ball around better than usual, with nine of 10 guys scoring in the first half.
+Florida: The Gators spread the ball around better than usual, with 11 of 13 players scoring.
 It’s the kind of ball movement and unselfish approach White would like to see more often.

 MOVING ON